foges/pogs/index.md

 ### Author
 Chris Fougner (fougner@stanford.edu)

 Acknowledgement: POGS is partially based on work by Neal Parikh.
+In particular the term _graph form_ and many of the derivations are taken from ["Block Splitting for Distributed Optimization -- N. Parikh and S. Boyd"](http://www.stanford.edu/~boyd/papers/block_splitting.html).